 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
-It arises principally from debt securities held, cash and other receivables due to the Fund.
-The carrying value of these financial instruments as recorded in the Statement of Financial Position reflects the Fund's maximum exposure to credit risk.
+It arises principally from debt securities held, and also from derivative financial assets, which include foreign currency contracts, cash and other receivables due to the Fund.
+The carrying value of these financial instruments as recorded in the statements of financial position reflects the Fund's maximum exposure to credit risk.